fxb-cocacoding/yara-signator/README.md

 If you launch postgresql with default configuration (be sure that it runs on 127.0.0.1), you should have the user postgres and no password (currently one line is outcommented, it has password support in general).
 Yara-signator is able to populate the databases and tables itself, so there is nothing to change.
 In general, the postgres connection information and credentials are provided via the config file at `~/.yarasignator.conf `.

 Then you have to launch capstone_server, as it is currently the only supported disassembler backend.
-If you haven't build it yet, do it this way:
+If you haven't build it yet, you can do it this way:
 ```
 git clone https://github.com/fxb-cocacoding/capstone_server.git
 cd capstone_server